Why Do Cats Hiss & What You Need To Know

 A hissing cat is scared and uncomfortable.
 If the warning of a hiss is not heeded, and the cat continues to feel vulnerable or threatened, a hissing cat may progress to aggressive behavior like scratching or biting.

-If your cat is hissing, first and foremost, give her space.
+1. If your cat is hissing, first and foremost, give them space.

 Hissing is a clear communication: stay back!
-Allow your cat to retreat to a safe place and calm down before attempting to approach her again.
-This might take minutes or hours, depending on how scared your cat was.
+Allow your cat to retreat to a safe place and calm down before attempting to approach them again.
+This might take minutes or hours, depending on how scared your cat is.

-Try to figure out what is making her afraid.
+2. Try to figure out what is making them afraid.

-If possible, remove the perceived threat or move the cat to her safe space.
+If possible, remove the perceived threat or move the cat to their safe space.
 For example, if a friend’s visiting dog is bothering your cat, put the dog on a leash or in a crate.
-If your cat is scared because workers are over, put her away in a safe room away from noise until the workers are gone.
-You can play calming music in the safe room to drown out any scary sounds.
+If your cat is scared because workers are over, put them in a safe room away from noise until the workers are gone.
+Play calming music in the safe room to drown out any scary sounds.

-If you’ve recently adopted a new cat or kitten and notice a lot of hissing, give each cat a safe place to retreat and give it time.
+3. If you’ve recently adopted a new cat and notice a lot of hissing, give each cat a safe place to retreat to and give it time.

-If you suspect squabbles between multiple adult cats in your home, try to find out the source of the issue.
+If there have been squabbles between multiple adult cats in your home, try to find the source of the issue.
 If one cat is pestering another, try adding more litter boxes and food and water dishes.
-Make sure the cat that is being bothered has a safe place to retreat and try to intervene if one cat is ganging up on another.
-Sometimes, pheromone diffusers, sprays and collars can help calm cats down.
+Make sure the cat that is being bothered has a safe place to retreat to and try to intervene if one cat is ganging up on another.

 Sometimes, It’s Hard To Identify Why Your Cat Is Hissing.